chef/chef-workstation/docs/Chef-CLI-Catalog.md

 ## Motivation

-    As a Chef practitioner,
+    As a Chef Operator,
-    I would like to have a single Command Line Interpreter (CLI) that lets me easily interact with every Chef product.
-    I would also like to have a way to discover new tools that can help me with my day to day work.
+    I need an efficient Command Line Interface (CLI) that lets me interact with every Chef product, so I don't have to install multiple tools on my workstation and I can do my day to day work.
-    Finally, since I run these tools daily, I need them to run fast

     As a Chef developer,
-    I would have a tremendous benefit from this architecture since I would be able to gather information about how our users consume and interact with our tools, as well as identifying the commands that are used the most, so I can improve the speed and/or do extreme modifications to the code base (do a rewrite in a different, more efficient, programing language)
+    I need to be able to gather information about how our users consume and interact with our tools, so I can identify which commands are used the most and measure the usability and performance on all supported platforms.

 ## Specification

-Currently, inside the latest version of Chef Workstation (0.14.16 as of 01/20/2020), the team has implemented a top-level chef command that acts as a wrapper around our variety of tools.
-The main idea about this command is to have the ability to create a catalog of tools/sub-commands, it will act as a proxy between the user and our tools.
+Currently, inside the latest version of Chef Workstation (and since version `0.10.41`), the team has implemented a top-level `chef` command that acts as a wrapper around chef commands.
+This design proposes we expand this scope to be a proxy/catalog of all the user facing cli tools we ship.

 Quick diagram that illustrates the new Chef CLI Catalog:

 ![chef-cli-catalog](img/chef-top-level-command.jpg)

-With this architecture, we are now able to integrate and modularize multiple tools in a single place and make the chef command a first citizen of our development experience.
+With this architecture, we would be able to integrate and modularize multiple tools in a single place and make the chef command a first citizen of our development experience.
 We will also be able to gather immediate information from our users of all our tools so we can understand what parts of our tooling are the most used and